 Minutes of the Meeting of the RBIMGC Board of Directors

-Ron Lacy noted that the minutes of the March 13, 2019 meeting had been circulated and posted to the website and asked for a motion to approve the minutes.
+Ron Lacy noted that the minutes of the September 19, 2019 meeting had been circulated and posted on the website.
+He asked for a motion to approved those minutes.
 MSUA.

 Director of Golf:

 Evan Biundo attended for the RBI Golf Staff.
 Evan and the Board discussed the idea of awarding each member of the winning team a certificate for a free round of golf.
 To do this, we would need additional free rounds to be awarded by the RB Inn.
 The discussion covered how the current free rounds are awarded and how they can be used by the winning members and the increased cost to the RB Inn to provide the additional free rounds.
 Additional review and discussion will be required to reach an agreement on this proposal.

 Also discussed was the amount of food and beverage purchased by the RBIMGC members on Mondays.
 Issues included pricing of the items for sale, availability of the beverage cart, extended wait times at the snack bar/grill for food.
 The Board expresses the feeling that prices at the snack bar and the cart are high relative to the value received.
 Evan confirmed that the Inn’s pricing policy is based on “resort pricing” vs. “local pricing”.
 The concept of special pricing for the RBIMGC events was discussed as well as possibly establishing a “buffet line” for simple purchases at the snack shop to speed delivery.
 More discussion will be held to discuss efforts to increase member purchases.